-For some brides-to-be, hunting for a wedding dress can be utterly thrilling, while—for others—it’s an utter nightmare.
+For some brides-to-be, shopping for a wedding dress can be utterly thrilling, while—for others—it’s an utter nightmare.
 Regardless of which category you fall into, it is inevitable that you’ll have to shop for a dress.
-To help make the arduous (and often overblown) process a little easier, we’ve compiled 7 wedding dress shopping tips that every bride should know.
+To help make the arduous (and often dramatically overblown) process easier, we’ve compiled 8 wedding dress shopping tips that every bride should know.

-While you don’t need to go full-out with beauty when trying on dresses, it pays to arrive at the store with toned-down hair and makeup (as opposed to a rolled-out-of-bed topknot and blotchy skin.)
+While you don’t need to go full-out with beauty when trying on dresses (ahem, foundation stains), it pays to arrive at the store with your toned-down hair and makeup (as opposed to a rolled-out-of-bed topknot and blotchy skin.)
 It’ll give you a much better picture of how the dress will look when all the moving parts come together.
 Plus, having a good hair-and-skin day can boost your confidence, likely making you more amenable to looking in the mirror all day long.

 For example, a sleek stiletto with a low vamp and a super-skinny kitten heel will make the hem of a gown lay quite differently than a shoe with a thick ankle strap and a huge platform, or a shoe that’s adorned with embellishments or hardware.